 Mynez Carter’s family put a hidden camera in her room because they found unexplained bruises and noticed her acting fearful, moving away from anyone who tried to embrace her.
 The video showed harmful treatment such as a nurse aide yanking Mynez’s hair to put a pillow under her neck and another pinching her leg.

-Mynez’s daughter, Ruth Carter, doesn’t think think the suspension is a severe enough action.
+Mynez’s daughter, Ruth Carter, doesn’t think the suspension is a severe enough action.
 She stated that if someone is caught abusing nursing home residents they shouldn’t be allowed to work in a nursing home ever again.

 The investigation also resulted in the nursing home being cited for neglect.
 The state added, “The facility failed to ensure residents are free from abuse.”
 The state said the nursing home has since fulfilled the guidelines of its correction plan which included re-educating its staff on abuse and the proper treatment of residents.